Susanne Baer: Career

 With a scholarship by the Hans Böckler Foundation between 1993 and 1995, Baer wrote her doctoral thesis "Dignity or equality: The appropriate fundamental-rights concept of anti-discrimination law – a comparison of the approach to sexual harassment in the workplace in the Federal Republic of Germany and the U.S." at the Goethe University Frankfurt, for which she received the Walter Kolb Memorial Award of the City of Frankfurt am Main.

-Baer was visiting professor of public law at the universities of Bielefeld in 2001/02 and Erfurt in 2001.
+Baer was visiting professor of public law at Bielefeld University in 2001/02 and at the University of Erfurt in 2001.

-In 2002, Baer declined the offer of a professorship at the University of Bielefeld but soon after was appointed university professor at the Humboldt University of Berlin.
+In 2002, Baer declined the offer of a professorship at Bielefeld University but soon after was appointed university professor at the Humboldt University of Berlin.
 In 2005/2006, she served as vice president for academic and international affairs at Humboldt University and as director of its Centre for Transdisciplinary Gender Studies and GenderCompetenceCentre (2003–2010).

 Baer's research areas include socio-cultural legal studies, gender studies, law against discrimination, and comparative constitutional law.